WL-Biol185-ShinyProjects/march-madness-predictor/README.md

 Notes as of 11/29

 Figured out the download button and majority of aesthetic changes.
 Will need to finalize last changes

+Notes as of 12/4

+Recieved comments from Professor Whitworth... made changes to address comments